giantswarm/docs/src/content/getting-started/observability/logging/audit-logs/index.md

 The Machine audit logs will be shipped to our [Managed Loki](https://github.com/giantswarm/roadmap/issues/311) in the future.

-## How to audit logs ship to a remote location
+## How to ship your audit logs to a remote location

 Giant Swarm offers two tools to allow you to get the audit logs for your workload clusters.